 Bachelor of Arts in Administration

 The Bachelor of Arts in Administration is designed especially for the transfer student.
 It contains a professional sequence of business courses that will provide students with the necessary background in administration for entry-level positions.

-This degree permits the student to customize his/her plan by giving an option of utilizing previous academic work in a single discipline or adding a minor that can complement current job requirement or prepare for future goals.
+This degree permits the student to customize his/her plan by giving an option of utilizing previous academic work in a single discipline or adding a minor that can complement current job requirements or prepare for future goals.

 Completion of 46 semester hours of UIW Core Curriculum